Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-04-07-tofu-ginger-syrup.md

     Silken tofu in ginger syrup.
 Photo from [FMT](https://www.freemalaysiatoday.com/category/leisure/2019/11/17/home-made-sweet-and-silky-taufu-fa/).
 </div>

+This recipe is a love letter to Vietnamese chè, or sweet soup.
+The spiciness of the ginger syrup complements the delicate nuttiness of the silken tofu and the creaminess of the coconut cream.
+A personal favorite dessert that takes no time at all to prepare and easy to store any leftovers.
+This dessert is unpsurprisingly vegan, as most traditional chè are, featuring differing combinations of recurring simple ingredients.

+##### Ginger Syrup

-Ginger syrup is a staple in a lot of Vietnamese dishes, so any leftover syrup can be stored and used for another recipe.
+Ginger syrup is a staple in a lot of Vietnamese chè, so any leftover syrup may be stored in the fridge and used for another recipe.
+The unique flavor profile of the ginger syrup can be used in drinks such as lattes and cocktails to add a sweet, gingery note.